-The Group is satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
+The Group is satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors.

-Note 19: Financial risk management
+Note 18: Financial Risk Management

 The Group's activities expose it to a variety of financial risks: market risk (including interest rate risk), credit risk and liquidity risk.
 The Group's overall treasury risk management policy focuses on minimising credit risk.
 The Group uses different methods to measure different types of risk to which it is exposed during the year.
 These methods include sensitivity analysis in the case of interest rate risk and aging analysis (external debtors) and credit rating agency data (term deposits) for credit risk.